How long have you been working as a celebrant?

 My eulogies: “your beautiful words”

 The service: “your delivery was exceptional”…”great respect and dignity”

 Which funeral directors do you work with?

 I’ve built up good working relations with Co-op FuneralCare in Dundee, Perth, St Andrews and Cupar.
-I’ve also worked closely with Sturrock Comb & Davidson and with James Ashton & Son in Dundee, Macgregors in St Andrews, James McEwan & Son and James Carcary in Perth, George Stewart Ltd in Arbroath and Stephen Stewart Ltd in Cupar.
+I’ve also worked closely with Sturrock Comb & Davidson, Samsons and with James Ashton & Son in Dundee, Macgregors in St Andrews, James McEwan & Son and James Carcary in Perth, George Stewart Ltd in Arbroath and Stephen Stewart Ltd in Cupar.
 But I will work with any Funeral Director if asked, including in other parts of the country.
-For example, I recently worked with Ford Mears in Farnborough, Hampshire and I worked in Paisley with Kenneth Keegan Funeral Directors.
+For example, last year I worked with Ford Mears in Farnborough, Hampshire and I worked in Paisley with Kenneth Keegan Funeral Directors.

 Do you hold professional insurance?